 The first design-build contract on an operating freeway in California, the project to renovate SR-22 was launched in 2004 by the Orange County Transportation Authority (OCTA).
 The centerpiece of a larger project to improve highway and transit facilities in the county, it was the largest highway widening contract in the state.

-From 2004 to 2008, Mott MacDonald provided fully integrated program management, planning, preliminary engineering, project management, cost and scope control, estimating, and construction management services for SR-22 improvements.
+Mott MacDonald provided fully integrated program management, planning, preliminary engineering, project management, cost and scope control, estimating, and construction management services for SR-22 improvements.
 This same assignment has continued with multiple renewed contracting assignments, which have included other highway and rail expansion programs.

 As part of its project management services, we provided a full-time project staff along with a one-stop shop for on-call services during design and construction, including providing program and project managers, value engineering, quality control reviews, constructability reviews, and construction claims analysis.

-Mott MacDonald has managed more than 20 highway improvement projects for OCTA.
+We have managed more than 20 highway improvement projects for OCTA.
 Projects have included the following:

 - Improvements to State Route 22, Route 605, Route 405, I-5, and BNSF Railway grade separations along the Orangethorpe Corridor